Smell saves lives

 • Get your gas appliances serviced every year by a Gas Safe Registered engineer.
 Visit gassaferegister.co.uk or call 0800 408 5500.

 • Fit a natural gas detector – these can detect dangerous and ignitable gas escaping and will sound an alarm to warn you of the danger.
+If your gas detector sounds, you could have a gas escape, so call the National Gas Emergency number for free, 24/7 on 0800 111 999* immediately.

 • Sign up to the Priority Services Register and gain access to additional support.
 We recognise a sense loss as a condition and want to ensure you are responded to as a priority.
 In the event of a gas emergency, you will receive extra services tailored to meet your needs.